 This was one of the first ingredients I bought when I decided to go natural.
 It is so good for household cleaning, but of course, it doesn’t smell the greatest.
-I found that I did get used to the scent and adding essentials to it really helped to mask the unpleasant scent.
-It is a mild disinfectant, more powerful if followed by hydrogen peroxide and left on for 30 minutes or more.
+I found that I did get used to the scent, and adding essentials to it really helped to mask the unpleasant scent.
+It is a mild disinfectant, more powerful if followed by hydrogen peroxide, and left on for 30 minutes or more.
 The addition of essential oils, especially if they’re from Young Living Essential Oils, can really help the solution kill germs!

 Super Washing Soda

 For household cleaning, the 3% solution is an effective disinfectant if left on for 30 minutes or more.
 It can also be used as a laundry and upholstery stain remover for light or white items.
-I wouldn’t use it on colored items as it will remove the color like bleach does.
+I wouldn’t use it on colored items as it will remove the color as bleach does.

 Waterproof, Vinyl Labels for Natural Cleaning Supplies

-Grab my waterproof, vinyl labels that include the recipes on them here in my Etsy shop!
+Grab my waterproof vinyl labels that include the recipes on them here in my Etsy shop!
 These labels make it super easy when you need to refill your bottles.

-Why Use a Natural Cleaner?
+Why Use Natural Cleaners?

 The last time the FDA passed a chemical regulations law was in 1976.
-More than 150,000 chemicals have been released on the market that have not been tested for safety!
+More than 150,000 chemicals have been released on the market that has not been tested for safety!
 Chemicals are considered innocent until people start getting sick.
-There are no regulations requiring companies to disclose the ingredients in household cleaners, so we have no way of knowing whether or not a product is safe for humans, animals and the environment.
+There are no regulations requiring companies to disclose the ingredients in household cleaners, so we have no way of knowing whether or not a product is safe for humans, animals, and the environment.

-Cleaners Cause Indoor Air Pollution
+Many Cleaners Cause Indoor Air Pollution

 Health Affects of These Chemicals

-Common cleaning products can release more than 450 chemicals into the air and are linked to asthma, reproductive toxicity, cancer, neurotoxicity and more!
+Common cleaning products can release more than 450 chemicals into the air and are linked to asthma, reproductive toxicity, cancer, neurotoxicity, and more!
 They are even harmful to babies growing in the womb.

 According to the Environmental Working Group (ewg.org):